-Chairman and head of our leading Family law team, Brenda Long, highlights Family Mediation Week 2019.
+Chairman and partner in our leading Family law team, Brenda Long, highlights Family Mediation Week 2019.

 The aim of Family Mediation Week, which begins on 21 January 2019, is to raise awareness of mediation and its benefits for separating families.
 If you are going through a separation, there are lots of things to consider, for example:

 - If you are married, whether you will divorce, who will apply and on what basis.